vectara/vectara-docs/www/docs/learn/enable-keyword-text-matching.md

 ---
 id: enable-keyword-text-matching
-title: 'Enable Exact Keyword Text Matching'
+title: Keyword Search
-sidebar_label: Enable Exact Keyword Text Matching
+sidebar_label: Keyword Search
 ---

-By default, Vectara disables exact and Boolean text matching, which is similar to a traditional, keyword-based search.
+Vectara disables exact and Boolean text matching by default, which is similar to a traditional, keyword-based search.
+Exact keyword matching is particularly useful in environments that do not require [semantic search](/docs/learn/semantic-search/semantic-search-overview) where specific phrases and terms are crucial to the desired outcome.
+This can include information in legal, compliance, technical fields where you might need specific error codes of system specifications.

 You enable exact keyword matching, which disables neural retrieval, by specifying the `lambda` value as `1` at query time, specifically under the `corpusKey`:

 ```json
       "corpusKey": [